 Zambia’s lodges serve excellent Western-style food, with a few local delicacies thrown in for the adventurous.
-Meats include local game, beef, chicken and freshwater fish along with rice, potatoes, salad, fruit and vegetables.
+Meats include local game, beef, chicken, and freshwater fish along with rice, potatoes, salad, fruit, and vegetables.

 Tipping is not compulsory but always appreciated.
 Although when and how to do so can be tricky.
-At a local eatery it’s not expected, but at more upmarket restaurants you can tip 10% for good service.
-At camps and lodges, tipping guides is the norm, but different establishments handle the tipping process differently.
+At a local eatery, it’s not expected, but at more upmarket restaurants, you can tip 10% for good service.
+Tipping guides is the norm at camps and lodges, but different establishments handle the tipping process differently.

 Some expect you to tip staff directly, while others implement a tip box which is then split between all.
 Many camps also exclude guides and spotters from the communal tip box, assuming that guides will be tipped individually after each activity.

 As with most things on a Zambia safari, asking what the policy is ahead of time is the best way to avoid misunderstandings.
 As a general rule, tip guides for their efforts at the end of your stay (not after each activity), and if there’s no communal tip box, then tip the camp staff separately (assuming you feel the service has been worth it!).
 Between $5 and $10 is generous per activity, and around the same rate per day is a good tip for the staff.